-Health & Safety Representatives (HSR) /JHSC policy and procedures will be applicable to all Govan Brown sites and office locations and include:
+Health & Safety Representatives (HSR) /JHSC/JOHSC policy and procedures will be applicable to all Govan Brown sites and office locations and include:

-- Roles and responsibilities for Govan Brown based on company requirements for Health and Safety Representative (HSR), Joint Health and Safety Committee (JHSC) and/or Worker Trade Committee (WTC). - Composition and selection of HSR and/or JHSC and/or WTC members.
+- Roles and responsibilities for Govan Brown based on company requirements for Health and Safety Representative (HSR), Joint Health and Safety Committee (JHSC)/Joint Occupational Health and Safety Committee (JOHSC) and/or Worker Trade Committee (WTC). - Composition and selection of HSR and/or JHSC and/or JOHSC and/or WTC members.

-- Ensure that a JHSC is established or H&S Representative has been elected where required by legislation. - Assist and support the JHSC and H&S Representative to carry out their functions. - Provide such information, time and assistance as the committee or representative may require for the purpose of carrying out their duties. - Upon request of the JHSC and H&S Representative provide: - Information regarding the identification of potential or existing hazards involving materials, process or equipment. - Information about health and safety experience and work practices and standards in similar or other industries of which the constructor or employer has knowledge. - A copy of all orders or reports issued to the employer by an inspector of the Ministry of Labour. - The JHSC and H&S Representative with the opportunity to accompany a Ministry of Labour inspector on the physical inspection of the workplace. - Information and assistance the JHSC or H&S Representative requires for purposes of inspecting the workplace. - Advice the JHSC and H&S Representative of the results of the assessment or reassessment of the risk of workplace violence and provide it with a copy of the assessment in writing. - Any other information where prescribed. - Provide a written response to the JHSC or H&S Representative's recommendations within 21 calendar days. - Report any workplace deaths, injuries, and illnesses to the JHSC or H&S Representative. - Consult with the JHSC or H&S Representative on the development of health and safety programs and policies (including training programs), where prescribed.
+- Ensure that a JHSC/JOHSC is established or H&S Representative has been elected where required by legislation. - Assist and support the JHSC/JOHSC and H&S Representative to carry out their functions. - Provide such information, time and assistance as the committee or representative may require for the purpose of carrying out their duties. - Upon request of the JHSC/JOHSC and H&S Representative provide: - Information regarding the identification of potential or existing hazards involving materials, process or equipment. - Information about health and safety experience and work practices and standards in similar or other industries of which the constructor or employer has knowledge. - A copy of all orders or reports issued to the employer by an inspector of the Ministry of Labour. - The JHSC/JOHSC and H&S Representative with the opportunity to accompany a Ministry of Labour inspector on the physical inspection of the workplace. - Information and assistance the JHSC/JOHSC or H&S Representative required for purposes of inspecting the workplace. - Advice the JHSC/JOHSC and H&S Representative of the results of the assessment or reassessment of the risk of workplace violence and provide it with a copy of the assessment in writing. - Any other information where prescribed. - Provide a written response to the JHSC/JOHSC or H&S Representative's recommendations within 21 calendar days. - Report any workplace deaths, injuries, and illnesses to the JHSC/JOHSC or H&S Representative. - Consult with the JHSC/JOHSC or H&S Representative on the development of health and safety programs and policies (including training programs), where prescribed.

-- Ensure that a JHSC is established or H&S Representative has been elected where required by legislation. - Provide the necessary support and resources to assist the JHSC or H&S Representative in performing their functions and duties.
+- Ensure that a JHSC/JOHSC is established or H&S Representative has been elected where required by legislation. - Provide the necessary support and resources to assist the JHSC/JOHSC or H&S Representative in performing their functions and duties.

-- Report any hazards or safety concerns to the JHSC or H&S Representative, as necessary. - Participate or be a part of the JHSC or H&S Representative member selection process. - Provide information and assistance as may be required by a JHSC or H&S Representative conducting an inspection or investigation. - Not interfere or knowingly provide a JHSC or H&S Representative with false information.
+- Report any hazards or safety concerns to the JHSC/JOHSC or H&S Representative, as necessary. - Participate or be a part of the JHSC/JOHSC or H&S Representative member selection process. - Provide information and assistance as may be required by a JHSC/JOHSC or H&S Representative conducting an inspection or investigation. - Not interfere or knowingly provide a JHSC or H&S Representative with false information.